tjorim/HdayPlanner/docs/hday-format-spec.md

 ## Prefix Flags

 Flags modify the type or timing of an event.
-Multiple flags can be combined.
+You can combine one time/location flag with one type flag.

 ### Time/Location Flags (Mutually Exclusive)
 Only one of these flags can be used at a time: